donghaoren/iVisDesigner/docs/concepts.md

 : Specifies a particular location within the schema for iterating over data items.

 Object
 : Fundamentals of a visualization, including the following types.
+Should be serializable.

 Graphical Objects
 : Map data items from a path to a set of graphical elements (eg: line, circle).